Soviet prisoners of war in Finland: Winter War

 The number of Soviet prisoners of war during the Winter War (1939–1940) was 5,700, of whom 135 died.
 Most of them were captured in Finnish pockets (motti) north of Lake Ladoga.
 The war lasted only 105 days and most of the deceased POWs were either seriously wounded or sick.
 Some of the POWs, at least 152 men, enlisted in the so-called Russian Liberation Army in Finland.
 They were not allowed to take part in combat.
 After the war, some members of the Liberation Army managed to escape to a third country.

 After the Winter War, the Soviet POWs were returned to the USSR in accordance with the Moscow Peace Treaty.
 They were transported under heavy guard by the NKVD to special camps as suspected traitors.
 Prisoners were interrogated by 50 person research teams.
-After lengthy investigations 414 were found to be "active in traitorous activities while in captivity" out of which 334 criminal cases were transferred to Supreme Court of Soviet Union, which sentenced 232 people to death.
+After lengthy investigations 414 were found to be "active in traitorous activities while in captivity" out of which 334 criminal cases were transferred to the Supreme Court of the Soviet Union, which sentenced 232 people to death.
 450 prisoners were released, but most of them, 4,354 men, were sentenced to three to ten years in labour camps (gulag).
 This would lead to the later death of some of the prisoners due to harsh camp conditions.